geopm/geopm/integration/apps/amg/README.md

 problem to be solved, the size of the problem and distribution of the work across the ranks in a highly customizable way.
-In the AmgAppConf "problem 1" is executed and the sizing of the problem was chosen so it would run for as long as possible without very large memory requirements given the number of nodes requested.
+In the AmgAppConf "problem 1" is executed and the sizing of the problem was chosen so it will run for as long as possible without very large memory requirements given the number of nodes requested.

 ### Modifications